elki-project/elki/README.md

 You can [browse the open bug reports](https://github.com/elki-project/elki/issues) or [create a new bug report](https://github.com/elki-project/elki/issues/new).

 We also appreciate any comments, suggestions and code contributions.<br/> You can contact the core development team by e-mail: `elki () dbs ifi lmu de`

-You can also [subscribe to the user mailing list](https://lists.ifi.lmu.de/mailman/listinfo/elki-user) of ELKI, to exchange questions and ideas among other users or to get announcements (e.g., new releases, major changes) by the ELKI team.

-Our primary "support" medium is this *community* mailing list.
-We appreciate if you share experiences and also success stories there that might help other users.
-This project makes a lot of progress, and information can get outdated rather quickly.
-If you prefer a web forum, you can *try* asking at [StackOverflow](http://www.stackoverflow.com/), but you should understand that this is a general (and third-party operated) programming community.

 ## Design Goals